katereverie/JavaScript/curriculum/curriculum-projects/Forum-Leaderboard/project-breakdown.md

 ### Each of the forum topics can be categorized.
 So, we need to build out a category object which holds all of the forum categories and `classNames` for styling

 - Start by creating a const `allCategories`, assign it an empty object.
-Since the data structure has been provided for you, simply refer back to it at line 8.
+Since the data structure has been provided for you, simply refer back to it at where DOM and vars are placed.
 - Now we have the data of categories, we need to determine which topic belongs to which category.
   - Create a function `forumCategory` with `id` as its parameter to retrieve the category name from `allCategories` object.
   - Inside the body, declare a mutable object var `selectedCategory` to store the category name and class name for each category.